oct16/TimeCat/README.md

 Fast forward: double the speed of the acquisition rate
 Jump: computing by virtualDom

+### Record audio and generate subtitles

+Audio recording can be provided by the HTML5 WebRTC.
+Since it mainly records human voice, not need high quality.
+I chose the 8000 sample rate, 8-bit rate and mono PCM recording format to save space.
+Subtitles will be automatically generated after analyzing the recording files by some third-party services

 #### Gzip on the client

 Gzip generally compresses the transmitted data in the network application layer, but our data does not only in the database, there may be three storage type:

   1. The server stores TCP => DB
   2. Local storage LocalStorage, IndexedDB, Web SQL
   3. The data is persisted in the script and saved as a local file, such as directly exporting a working HTML file

 Greatly reducing the data size before exporting or transmitting,

-On the client-side, the compression based on `Gzip`, I chose [Pako](https://nodeca.github.io/pako/)
+On the client side, the compression based on `Gzip`, here I chose [Pako](https://nodeca.github.io/pako/) to compress the data The core of Gzip is Deflate, and Deflate is based on LZ77 and Huffman tree.
+The text data is converted into `Uint8Array` through Gzip, and then `Uint8` is converted into the corresponding `Unicode`.
+The advantage is that each encoding only use `1byte`, and reduce the volume by about 5 times by compression

 #### Data upload